mr-ryan12/whats-cookin-starter-kit/README.md

 Search within your favorites
 ![search-favorites](https://user-images.githubusercontent.com/62816754/145887968-e63ee0ce-eca7-4cb2-a45e-47a88bd62f6a.gif)

-Users are able to see what ingredients they have in thier pantry
+Users are able to see what ingredients they have in their pantry
 ![pantry-view](https://user-images.githubusercontent.com/62816754/148869517-857091e2-d186-4136-817c-84a112618d06.gif)

-Users can add ingredients to thier pantry and use ingredients from thier pantry to cook a meal
+Users can add ingredients to their pantry and use ingredients from their pantry to cook a meal
 ![buy-ingredients](https://user-images.githubusercontent.com/62816754/148869680-691fdd24-bf19-484d-a0b4-f3dcd08b4f60.gif)